aeccitm/AnImage.io/README.md

 - **c.
 Image Scale:** This parameter allows adjusting the size of the image so that it is proportional to the substrate.
 In this example, we will use a scaling factor of 1.5 as illustrated in Figure 7.

+- **d.** **Substrate thickness:** This parameter is a crucial factor that affects the antenna's response.
+By adjusting the thickness of the substrate, the antenna's performance can be optimized in terms of various parameters such as gain, bandwidth, and radiation pattern.
+In this example, a thickness of 1.6 mm was typed into the box

+- **e.** Dielectric constant: The dielectric constant is another crucial parameter for antenna simulation.
+It represents a material's ability to store electric energy and is a dimension lessnumber representing the ratio of the permittivity of a material relative to that of a vacuum.
+In this example, the dielectric constant of the FR-4 was entered in the box, i.e, a dielectric constant equal to 4.3.

+- **f.** **Cooper thickness:** The thickness of the copper layer on the printed circuit board (PCB) affects the antenna's performance in terms of its radiation pattern, transmission efficiency, and attenuation of a transmission line.
+In this example, we have chosen a copper thickness of 0.035 mm.

-- **d.** After entering the parameters, pick the **Graph** button.
+- **g.** After entering the parameters, pick the **Graph** button.

-- **e.** In the box to the right, the image will appear as shown, with the blue area representing the copper, the white portion representing the substrate, and the axis showing the dimensions of the substrate (in this case, 30mm x 30 mm).
+- **h.** In the box to the right, the image will appear as shown, with the blue area representing the copper, the white portion representing the substrate, and the axis showing the dimensions of the substrate (in this case, 30mm x 30 mm).

 <div align="center"><img src="User'guide_images/Fig7.PNG"></div>
 <p align="center">Fig 7.
 Input of substrate parameters and showing of the reconstructed image based on the entered parameters.</p>

-Figure 8 illustrates how the reconstruction alters when the image scale is increased to 5, while all other parameters remain unchanged.
-The butterfly image now exceeds the size of the defined substrate, as shown in Figure 8.
-It is essential to clarify that this could be exported to the CST STUDIO software in the same manner without issue.
+Figure 8 shows how the reconstruction changes when the image scale is increased to 5, while all other parameters remain fixed.
+As illustrated in Figure 8, the butterfly picture now exceeds the size of the defined substrate.
+It is critical to emphasize that this could be exported to the CST STUDIO program without difficulty.

 <div align="center"><img src="User'guide_images/Fig8.PNG"></div>
 <p align="center">Fig 8.
 Variation of the image scale from 1.5 to 5, while the other parameters remain unchanged.</p>